CiaranMoran27/Testing/Project/README.md

 ```
 <br/>

 The pandas library provides aggregation functions to group a column and perform many operations such as sum, count and mean.
-This functionality was used to confirm that the dataset was made up three different species, each contributing 50 instances to the 150 total row count. ''' species_count = iris_df.groupby('species').size()  '''
+This functionality was used to confirm that the dataset was made up three different species, each contributing 50 instances to the 150 total row count.
+The operation was performed using the following syntax: *df.groupby('species').size()*.

 <br/>